-E. NON-INVASIVE PRENATAL TESTING (NIPT) - FETAL DNA BLOOD TEST
+D. NON-INVASIVE PRENATAL TESTING (NIPT) - FETAL DNA BLOOD TEST

-Many expecting parents worry about the chance that their unborn baby has Down Syndrome.
-This genetic disease nearly always develops after conception and therefore is NOT inherited from the parents.
+Many expecting parents worry that their unborn baby might have Down Syndrome or some other genetic abnormality.
+Genetic diseases nearly always develops after conception and therefore are rarely inherited from the parents.
 Amniocentesis has long been available as a diagnostic test but poses a small risk of losing the pregnancy.